 Of course, what you expect from a college prep school, is an education that sets your student up for success in college or university and then in today’s global world.
 The college counseling framework at ISM is utterly unique.
 This carefully crafted program, included in the tuition, combines professional, personal attention, a customized technology platform, and four years of focused content.
-ISM’s college counseling program is behind our students’ acceptance into top colleges and universities within the U.S. and around the world.
+ISM’s college counseling program is instrumental in our students’ acceptance into top colleges and universities within the U.S. and around the world.

 Creating an individual journey for your child